ooguz166/Finetune-Action-Recognition-with-GluonCV-Torch/README.md

 # Finetune Action Recognition Models with GluonCv Torch
-This repo contains the modified torch codes for finetuning the torch models in gluoncv.
+This repo contains the modified gluoncv torch codes for finetuning the torch models in gluoncv.

 - The code is adopted from the https://github.com/dmlc/gluon-cv/blob/master/scripts/action-recognition/train_ddp_pytorch.py